Then there appeared to them tongues as of fire, which parted and came to rest on each one of them. (Acts 2:3)

 Parishioners requesting a Mass intention for a particular date and time can do so by completing the “Mass Intentions Request Form” located in the foyers of the churches.
 Mass intentions may also be requested by phoning the parish office.

 Prayers from the Sisters of St. Joseph:

 The Sisters of St. Joseph have a prayer ministry for the Diocese of Rochester.
-They have informed our parish that Sisters Anne Marie Burns will be praying for our parish throughout 2019.
-Let us keep the sisters in our prayers the two sisters praying for us and for all the Sisters of St. Joseph of Rochester.
+They have informed our parish that Sisters Anne Marie Burns and Dolores Bachman will be praying for our parish and parishioners throughout 2021.
+Let us keep in our prayers the two sisters praying for us and for all the Sisters of St. Joseph of Rochester.

 Pregnancy Care Center of the Finger Lakes:

-Pregnancy Care Center of the Finger Lakes, located at 551 Exchange St. in Geneva, is offering a “Forgiven and Set Free” post abortive ten-week session beginning October 4 until December 13.
-There is no cost involved.
-“If you regret your abortion, you are not alone.
-Let us help you learn to forgive yourself.
-Pleased join us for this healing ministry program.”
+The Pregnancy Care Center of the Finger Lakes is located at 551 Exchange St. in Geneva with an office in Ovid at 7231 Main St. “If you regret your abortion, you are not alone.
+Let us help you learn to forgive yourself.”
 For more information phone 315 789 0708, text: 315-945-1019, or e-mail email@example.com.